 A 46-year-old Columbus, Ohio, woman who recently traveled to one of the three countries affected by the outbreak is being held in isolation at a local hospital, the Columbus health department said today.
 She was hospitalized several days ago but is “doing well” as she awaits Ebola test results from the Centers for Disease Control and Prevention, which are expected today or Wednesday, the health department said.

-Podcasts go live here or on RiotCast at 10:30pm Tuesdays.
+Podcasts go live here, iTunes, or RiotCast at 10:30pm Tuesdays.

 Check out our LIVE podcasts (schedule irregular, follow @weirdmedicine on twitter for up-to-date information)!